pharo-open-documentation/pharo-wiki/General/Baselines.md

 Defining packages is not enough to load them, because some of them might depend on other packages/projects.
 For example, `MyProject-Tests` needs to be loaded after `MyProject`.

-To manage dependencies that are external to a project, see section [Define external dependencies](#define-external-dependencies).
+To manage dependencies that are external to a project, see section *[Define external dependencies](#define-external-dependencies)*.

 For dependencies between the packages of your project, you can use the message `#package:with:` to give more informations to the spec.